yunusbek9669/multilingual/README.md

 Usage
 ------------

-Once the extension is installed, modify the application config/console.php as follows:
+Once the library is installed, add the following to your project settings:

 ```php
 'controllerMap' => [